The contribution of stars, dust, neutral gas and supermassive black holes in galaxies to the cosmic baryon inventory: Conclusions

 \item Integrating those we obtained the cosmic stellar, dust and neutral gas mass history at $0<z<3$.
 The cosmic dust mass history in particular follows a similar shape to the cosmic star formation history, peaking at $z \approx 1-2$ and declining thereafter up to the present.
 The decline is interpreted as a balance between the slowing down of dust production and destruction, both due to the decrease of star formation down to $z=0$.

 \item Using the dust masses directly from \textsc{ProSpect} resulted in $\approx 3$ times higher dust masses than previous results with the SED fitting code MAGPHYS.
 In fact, this difference will persist between any code that also employs modified blackbody dust emission.
-We expect that the main reason behind this is due to the assumption of a uniform mass-to-light ratio assumed for all IR-FIR emitting dust species in \textsc{ProSpect}.
-If we instead assumed that PAH molecules and very small grains, which emit predominantly at $\lambda \lesssim 2\times10^{5} \SI{}{\angstrom}$, contribute no more than $\approx 10-14$ per cent of the total dust mass, the resulting dust masses came into better agreement with MAGPHYS.
+Part of the reason behind this is due to the assumption of a uniform mass-to-light ratio assumed for all IR-FIR emitting dust species in \textsc{ProSpect}.
+If we instead assumed that very small grains and PAH molecules, which emit predominantly at $\lambda \lesssim 2\times10^{5} \SI{}{\angstrom}$, contribute no more than $\approx 1-3.5$ per cent of the total dust mass, the resulting dust masses came into better agreement with MAGPHYS.
+Furthermore, the use of a metallicity-dependent DTH ratio, as opposed to the DTH ratio calculated at solar metallicity, was important for inferring dust masses with \textsc{ProSpect}.

 \item We compared the CDMH with both the semi-analytic models, \textsc{Shark} and L-GALAXIES, and the hydrodynamic models, SIMBA and COLIBRE.
-We found that all of the simulations are mostly in agreement with the CDMH at $z\lesssim 0.4$. \textsc{Shark} and COLIBRE exhibit a shallower decline at $z<0.4$ compared to SIMBA and L-GALAXIES pointing to differences in the implementation of dust growth and destruction between the two sets of models.
-We estimated $\approx 0.1$~dex higher values of the CDMH at $z>0.4$ compared to all simulations.
+We found that all of the simulations are mostly in agreement with the CDMH at $z\lesssim 1$. \textsc{Shark} and COLIBRE exhibit a shallower decline at $z<0.4$ compared to SIMBA and L-GALAXIES pointing to differences in the implementation of dust growth and destruction between the two sets of models.
+We estimated $\approx 0.2-0.6$~dex higher values of the CDMH at $z>1$ compared to all simulations.

-\item Dividing the dust masses by the metallicity dependent dust-to-gas ratio of \citet{remy-ruyerGastodustMassRatios2014a}, we obtained neutral gas masses from which we calculated the neutral gas mass distribution functions and the cosmic neutral gas mass density, finding broad agreement with previous results.
-The gas mass density traced by the dust is $\approx 0.6$~dex lower than that inferred from $21$cm observations, more than likely because of the different spatial extents covered by dust and HI in galaxies.
+\item Dividing the dust masses by the metallicity-dependent dust-to-gas ratio of \citet{remy-ruyerGastodustMassRatios2014a}, we obtained neutral gas masses from which we calculated the neutral gas mass distribution functions and the cosmic neutral gas mass density, finding broad agreement with previous results.
+The gas mass density traced by the dust is $\approx 0.7$~dex lower than that inferred from $21$cm observations, more than likely because of the different spatial extents covered by dust and HI in galaxies.

 \item Folding in previous measurements of the cosmic SMBH mass densities that were also computed on the same data sets of GAMA/DEVILS and in an identical manner, we presented a self-consistent and homogeneous census of the baryon inventory in galaxies.
 Stars, neutral gas, SMBHs and dust within the optical radii of galaxies constitute about $5$ per cent of the baryon budget.
 This means that most of the remaining $95$ per cent of baryons must be diffuse ionised gas residing in the interstellar, circumgalactic and intergalactic medium. \end{enumerate}